najeebjebreel/lira_analysis/analysis_results/README.md

 - Computes agreement matrices and correlation scores
 - Identifies samples where attacks disagree (interesting edge cases)
 - Visualizes agreement patterns

-**When to use**: To understand how different attacks complement each other

 ---